History of collaborative divorce

 Collaborative divorce, often with the participation of communications, parenting, and financial specialists, is available to divorcing couples throughout the United States as well as Canada, Europe, and parts of Asia.

-This firm's collaborative divorce commitment
+My collaborative divorce commitment

-In the fall of 2000, one of Stew Webb’s disciples and another pioneer in the collaborative movement, attorney Pauline Tessler, travelled from California to New Haven to teach a small self selected group of Connecticut divorce lawyers how to collaborate.
+In 2001, one of Stew Webb’s disciples and another pioneer in the collaborative movement, attorney Pauline Tessler, travelled from California to New Haven to teach a small self selected group of Connecticut divorce lawyers how to collaborate.
 I attended that training, immediately recognizing that divorcing collaboratively could meet the desires of most couples to divorce respectfully, privately, and creatively.
 Collaboration fit well with this firm’s philosophy of educating and empowering divorcing persons to make the best choices for themselves and their families.
 Also, because both spouses had their own attorneys by their sides throughout the collaborative process, many more couples were candidates for collaboration, including those wanting to control their own destinies but for whom mediation was not an attractive option.